 The Company has liquidity through the Second Amended and Restated Loan Agreement described in more detail in Note 5 - Debt in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements".
 The Company has a term loan facility with an initial, maximum, principal amount of \$10,000,000.
 Amounts outstanding under the Second Amended and Restated Loan Agreement bear interest at a per annum rate equal to the Prime Rate (as published in The Wall Street Journal) plus 1.5%, with a Prime "floor" rate of 3.25%.
 The Second Modification amended the covenants of the Second Amended and Restated Loan Agreement.
 Refer to Note 5 - Debt for information regarding the Second Modification.
-At April 30, 2023, there was no outstanding balance on the revolving line of credit.
+At July 31, 2023, there was no outstanding balance on the revolving line of credit.

 The Second Amended and Restated Loan Agreement includes customary financial covenants, including the requirements that the Company achieve certain EBITDA levels and fixed coverage ratios and maintain certain cash balances and certain recurring revenue levels.
 The Second Amended and Restated Loan Agreement also includes customary negative covenants, subject to exceptions, which limit transfers, capital expenditures, indebtedness, certain liens, investments, acquisitions, dispositions of assets, restricted payments, and the business activities of the Company, as well as customary representations and warranties, affirmative covenants and events of default, including cross defaults and a change of control default.
-As of April 30, 2023, the Company was in compliance with all debt covenants under the Second Amended and Restated Loan Agreement.
+As of July 31, 2023, the Company was in compliance with all debt covenants under the Second Amended and Restated Loan Agreement.
+The Company is forecasted to miss certain future covenants.
+See Note 1 - Basis of Presentation for detail regarding the Company's assessment as a Going Concern.